Dutch to drop last remaining COVID-19 restrictions next week

 New infections, which had been declining for weeks, began rising again after the Dutch celebrated the annual carnival weekend early this month with large street parties in many towns and cities.

-More than 21,600 people have died of COVID-19 in the Netherlands during the pandemic that has now entered its third year.
-Some 85% of its people 12 and over are fully vaccinated and 62% of Dutch adults have had a booster shot.
+More than 21,600 people have died of COVID-19 in the Netherlands during the pandemic, which began in March 2020.
+About 85% of people 12 and over are fully vaccinated and 62% of Dutch adults have had a booster shot.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.